 If you would like to apply for your own funding from a scholarship or are able to self-fund study via another source please get in touch as early as possible.
 Ben will gladly help strong candidates prepare competitive applications.

-PhD students will be given training in a broad range of organic and supramolecular chemistry techniques, in addition to wider problem-solving and analytical skills.
+PhD students will be given training in a broad range of supramolecular chemistry techniques, in addition to wider problem-solving and analytical skills.
 If you are interested please send Ben a CV (including an academic transcript from your undergraduate studies) and arrange for a mentor to send Ben a recommendation (ideally by phone or email).

 Nottingham MSci Students

-The group will be looking to host at least three Nottingham MSci students in the 2021-2022 academic year.
-Prospective projects will be sent round the internal mailing list to third year students with others from the Department.
+The group will be looking to host at least three Nottingham MSci students in the 2022-2023 academic year.
+Prospective projects will be sent round the internal mailing list to third year students with others from the School.
 However, if you are interested in working in the group for your MSci project, please feel free to send Ben an email or drop into his office (B44a) for a chat!

 Masters Students/Visiting Students/Summer Students